If you’re like me, you have trouble sometimes remembering what size decal to make or purchase for a shirt.

 If you still want more size tips, I’ll offer a load of them below!

-If you’re thinking about visualizing your designs before cutting your vinyl, I think you absolutely have the right idea.
+If you’re thinking about visualizing your designs before sending them to your vinyl cutter, I think you absolutely have the right idea.

 Instead of explaining at length how to visualize, let’s… visualize it together!
 I have a great video for you to watch, and if you use Cricut Design Space and haven’t done this before… you are in for a treat.

-So next time you’re getting ready to cut some iron-on shirt decals, take a moment and lay it out real fast!
+So next time you’re getting ready to cut some iron-on T-shirt decals, take a moment and lay it out real fast!

 What size should a name or number be on the back of a jersey?